 “I read one piece of equine research (a 2004 study by Woolworth et al) ... on the specific subject of l-carnitine and leptin … which indicates that l-carnitine boosts blood concentration of leptin.”

 So, more leptin hormone in the bloodstream so surely a greater chance of the leptin message being heard.
-The OP also said that coincidentally she saw Alcar being advertised as a potential human weight loss drug.
+The author also said that coincidentally she saw Alcar being advertised as a potential human weight loss drug.
 She wrote: “The last time I spoke to a physician about this, albeit not an endocrinologist, I was given to understand that the advertisement isn't entirely spurious, so I assume there is something I'm missing about how leptin resistance works and/or about how l-carnitine works with leptin.”